Environmental memory facilitates search with home returns

 Missing completely from the discussion and analysis of resetting, and search with home returns, are interactions between the searching agent and its environment.
 For example, auto-chemotactic cells mark and sense their environment \cite{ben2000cooperative, kranz2016effective, taktikos2011modeling}, thus building memory which can in turn be used to expedite search \cite{meyer2021optimal}.
 Similarly, ants (and other insects) mark the ground with chemical scents while foraging and navigating back and forth from the nest in search of a food source \cite{holldobler1990ants,david2009trail}.
 Here again, memory is gradually built into the environment, which means that the first search attempt is different from the second, that is in turn different from the third, and so on and so forth.

 Ants tend to follow dominant scent trails that were previously used and marked by many ants, indicating that scent trails provide effective means of communication.
 This environment-mediated interaction between foraging ants helps expedite the process of finding food and carrying it back home \cite{sumpter2003nonlinearity, jackson_longevity_2006,couzin2009collective,ants}.
-Inspired by the amazing ability of a cooperating collective to improve search efficiency by chemically imprinting the memory of past events onto its surroundings; we ask a fundamental question: can simple physical interactions between a single, non-intelligent, searcher and its environment have a similar effect on search?
-Namely, could these also give rise to a form of environmental memory that facilitates target location?
+Inspired by the amazing ability of a cooperating collective to improve search efficiency by chemically imprinting the memory of past events onto its surroundings; we ask a fundamental question: can simple physical interactions between a single, non-intelligent, searcher and its environment facilitate target location?

 Here, we address this question within a controlled experimental setup: a bristle robot searching in a field of movable obstacles.
 Bristle robots are devices that convert the kinetic energy of vibration into forward propulsion using their flexible bristle-like legs \cite{giomi_swarming_2013}.
 They exhibit persistent random motion \cite{giomi_swarming_2013,dauchot_dynamics_2019} and have been applied to study swarm robotics \cite{deblais2018a,boudet2021} and statistical mechanics out of thermal equilibrium \cite{baconnier2022, dasgupta2022non, Engbring2023}.